IbtihalFerwana/IbtihalFerwana.github.io/_pages/about.md

 ### Non CS Interests:
 * Children education, specifically in underserved areas, or refugee camps
-* Children learning development, cognitive and language developments
+* Children learning development, from cognitive and language perspective